Question of the Day: What percentage of people get financial advice from social media?

-- Have you learned any personal finance habits/tips from social media?
-Are there any specific lessons that stand out?
+- What, if anything, have you learned about personal finance from social media?

 Here's the ready-to-go slides for this Question of the Day that you can use in your classroom.